Simon Mayo: Books

 Confessions, based on the hit feature from his BBC Radio 2 drivetime show, and his former BBC Radio 1 breakfast and mid-morning shows. was released in October 2011.
 The book is a compilation of the best confessions sent to the show by listeners.

 Mayo's debut novel, Itch, was released on 1 March 2012.
 The titular protagonist is a fourteen-year-old boy who discovers a previously unknown chemical element.
 The Guardian called it 'a great and thrilling book with an easy to read storyline that will help kids to understand elements!'
 His second novel Itch Rocks was released in February 2013 and the third instalment, Itchcraft, came out in September 2014.

 Itch and Itch Rocks were adapted into an opera, Itch, which premiered on 22 July 2023 at Opera Holland Park.
 It was commissioned by Opera Holland Park, and composed by Jonathan Dove with libretto by Alasdair Middleton.

 His first young adult novel, Blame, was published in July 2016.

 Mayo's first novel for adults, Mad Blood Stirring, was published in April 2018 and received mixed reviews.
 It is a historical novel set in Dartmoor Prison in 1815.
 Clare Clarke, for The Guardian, said: "With its huge, amorphous cast and little interior characterisation, its pages rich with Shakespeare’s poetry and the rousing gospel music for which Block 4 was reputedly renowned, the dialogue-heavy Mad Blood Stirring reads more like a first-draft film treatment than a finished novel.
 Mayo has served up all the ingredients he could find, but longer cooking would have given it greater depth and subtlety of flavour."
 The novelist John Boyne said: "Bristling with energy, written with passion, Mad Blood Stirring is a joy to read."

 In 2020 Knife Edge, a first thriller for Mayo, was published.
 Its setting is drawn from his experiences when an undergraduate at Warwick University, and the denouement is in the neighbouring city of Coventry.
 The book was promoted as a Sunday Times Top 10 bestseller.

 Tick Tock, a thriller based on a mysterious global illness, was published in 2022.

+Mayo's third Thriller was released in 2025.
+Black Tag is set in London, and follows crusading journalist Famie Madden as she investigates a fire in an art gallery in Coal Drop Yards.